 no later than the third business day after the end of the reporting period, shall update the gas quantities of the ended reporting period, after the allocation by days.

-44.After the distribution system operator designated by the forecasting party updates the gas quantities in accordance with Paragraph 43 of the Rules, the Network User has the right, upon coordinating with the supply company, to adjust the supply schedule.
-The supply company must provide the transmission system operator, within three business days following the reporting period, with information on the adjusted gas supply schedules for each market participant involved in the purchase of gas.

 If the actual data on the volume of gas transported to a delivery point connected to the distribution system is revised, the distribution system operator must provide to the Transmission System Operator the updated data on the quantities of gas actually distributed to the Network Users, irrespective of the reporting period for which the data are revised but for no longer period than one year.
 Revised data are presented together with the data for the previous reporting period.

 If the actual data on the gas transported to the point of delivery connected to the distribution system or to the point of delivery connected to the transmission system are revised, the daily imbalance charge for that balancing period shall not be recalculated and the additional quantity of balancing gas that the market participant had buy and/or sell during the balancing period shall be bought and/or sold for the average weighted price of natural gas traded in the trading platform (Gas Exchange) at the Lithuanian virtual trading point during the balancing period.